prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-max.md

 The `MAXMediationRewardedUtils` is a helper class, wich performs certain utilty work for the `MediationRewardedAdUnit`, like passing the targeting keywords to the adapters.

-#### Step 3: Create MediationInterstitialAdUnit
+#### Step 3: Create MediationRewardedAdUnit

-The `MediationRewardedAdUnit` is part of the prebid mediation API.
+The `MediationRewardedAdUnit` is a part of the prebid mediation API.
 This class is responsible for making a bid request and providing a winning bid and targeting keywords to the adapters.

 #### Step 4: Make bid request